15 tips to practice Tajweed at home

 Yes, you can absolutely learn Tajweed at home — but the best results come with an experienced teacher who can listen, correct, and guide you.
 Many students practice for months without feedback and develop bad habits they can't hear themselves.
 For example, they might be pronouncing a letter incorrectly, but because they've been doing it for months, it sounds correct to them.

-Start Learning Tajweed Online
+Start learning Tajweed online

 Book a Free Trial Class